 A SaaS service level agreement (SLA) is a document that outlines the agreement and plan between your company and your customers in case something goes wrong with your service.

-Every SaaS company should have a Service Level Agreement (SLA) to protect its customers and ensure it lives up to its promises.
+Every SaaS company should have a Service Level Agreement in place to protect its customers and ensure it lives up to its promises.

-SaaS Service Level Agreements (SLA) offer purchasers a safety net and accountability that eases their concerns.
+SaaS SLAs offer purchasers a safety net and accountability that eases their concerns.
 They ensure that customers aren't forgotten after they sign the contract.
-With a Service Level Agreement (SLA) in place, you may assure your customers that in case of service disruptions, you'll have the resources and processes in place to resolve the problem as quickly as possible.
+With a Service Level Agreement in place, you may assure your customers that in case of service disruptions, you'll have the resources and processes in place to resolve the problem as quickly as possible.

 This article is not a substitute for professional legal advice.
 This article does not create an attorney-client relationship, nor is it a solicitation to offer legal advice.